“I found my people here.”

 Alexa’s circle of friends widened as her involvement on campus expanded.
 She was an integral member of the technical theater crew helping with everything from set construction to lights and sound.
 Long days and late nights in the weeks before each production definitely bonded the crew together.
-Additional friendships developed through her participation in Spectrum (LC's gay/straight alliance), in the Young Democrats, in the Longman Leadership Institute (recently renamed the Chaffee Leadership Institute), and in her classes, especially Arabic, where the same cohort of students traversed the curriculum together from Arabic I to Arabic IV.
+Additional friendships developed through her participation in Spectrum (LC's gay/straight alliance), in the Young Democrats, in the Longman Leadership Institute, and in her classes, especially Arabic, where the same cohort of students traversed the curriculum together from Arabic I to Arabic IV.

 “I found my people here,” shares Alexa.
 The community of friends she formed over the years helped her create her own unique experience at Loomis and become the person she is today.

 Behind the Scenes